Bhaidooj

 Yamadwitheya

-Yamadwitheya is another popular name for the festival of Bhaidooj which celebrates the beauty of the eternal bond of love and affection between a brother and a sister.
-Yamadwitheya is celebrated on the last day of the five-day-long Diwali celebrations.
-This is the second day after Diwali and the next day after new moon night.
-Dhanatrayodashi, Narakchaturdashi, Amavasya (Laxmi Pujan), Balipratipada and Yamadvitiya also called Bhaubeej are the five days which comprise Diwali, and each day has a peculiar religious significance.
+Bhai Dooj festival is also known by the name of Yamadwitheya.
+We all know that this festival celebrates the beauty of the eternal bond of love and affection between a brother and a sister.
+The festival is the last day of the diwali celebrations.
+This falls on the second day after Diwali and the next day after new moon night.
+Dhanatrayodashi, Narakchaturdashi, Amavasya (Laxmi Pujan), Balipratipada and Yamadvitiya also called Bhai Dooj are the five days which comprise Diwali.
+Each day is associated with a religious significance.

 Yamadwitheya Legend